tasera-ry/tss/back/cypress/README.md

 require backend, frontend and database functionality.

 ## How to run the end-to-end tests in GitHub Actions
-1. create a pull request to master or push to master (pushing to master is not adviced)
+1. create a pull request to master or push to master

 For testing purposes you can change the branch identifier in .github/workflows/end2end_tests.yml to your own branch and run tests by pushing to that